bbarazandeh/Neural-Network-Deep-Learning/README.md

 ## Under Water Animal Recognition
 In this notebook Faster R-CNN is implemented.
 Next, Region Based CNNs are compared.
 Then one-stage and two-stage models are compared.

+## Smart Maintance
+Using neural netowkrs for maintance.

+## Persian Word Feeling Analysis
+In the notebook, neural netowrk is used to find out the feelings over persian written words.